steveicarus/iverilog/vvp/README.txt

 The semicolon is required, whether the comment is there or not.

-Statements may span multiple lines, as long as there is no text (other then the first character of a label) in the first column of the continuation line.
+Statements may span multiple lines, as long as there is no text (other than the first character of a label) in the first column of the continuation line.

 HEADER SYNTAX